"Yeah! I just solved the SHIT out of that puzzle!"

 Failure Hero: Despite succeeding in sending his mind to his 22 year old self on Christmas 2028, he was not able to prevent the outbreak of Radical-6 in the Mars Mission Test Site; consequently losing his arms & right eye in the process before returning to his true body several weeks after the outbreak occured.
 It's all but said that the "unexpected variable" in the Golden Ending will help him & Phi accomplish that which they couldn't do alone in the next Zero Escape game.

-Hannibal Lecture: The only time we get to hear him speak is when he delivers an odd speech comparing humans to termites, in that termites build massive structures their individual brains are too tiny to comprehend.
-This is him hinting that only someone with the power to mentally jump through time can properly appreciate the true nature of things.
+Hannibal Lecture: The only time we get to hear Zero Sr. speak is when s/he delivers an odd speech comparing humans to termites, in that termites build massive structures their individual brains are too tiny to comprehend.
+This is hinting that only someone with the power to mentally jump through time can properly appreciate the true nature of things.

 An elderly woman whose body is discovered early in the Nonary Game.Her true identity is Akane Kurashikinote Zero I, in context of the entire series from Nine Hours, Nine Persons, Nine Doors, one of the conspirators behind the AB Project and the current Nonary Game.
 Using her powerful psychic foresight, she orchestrated a decades-long plan to rewrite history in order to prevent the release of the Radical-6 virus and get her revenge on the last remaining mastermind behind the first Nonary Game: Brother, the leader of Free The Soul